Turtle Beach sees boost in headset demand as gamers play during the pandemic

 Here’s an edited transcript of our interview.

-Juergen Stark: January and February were down year over year for the whole market.
-The market in March shot up 39% year over year.
+Juergen Stark: January and February were down year-over-year for the whole market.
+The market in March shot up 39% year-over-year.
 This is using U.S. console headset sales data.
 We shot up more than 50%, because we also gained more than 500 basis points of share in March.
 Demand, in a way we’ve never seen in the past, even during the Fortnite year, just went through the roof.

 GamesBeat: For this quarter, was it just the last two weeks of March that were affected by higher demand, or was it more like the whole quarter?